rehierl/abstract-properties/07-x-abstract-properties/07-0-an-introduction/1-1-visualizing-scopes.md

        ============= p
 ```

 Note that it is difficult to underline no node at all.
-Consequently, it is
+Hence, it does help to
-helpful to count a defining node towards the scopes of the properties it
+count a defining node towards the scopes of the properties it declares.
-declares.

 Assuming that node `c` is understood to define property `p` (i.e. its defining
-node `d(p)`), then the scope `s(p)` of `p` can be understood to contain all of
+node `d(p)`), then the property's scope `s(p)` can be understood to contain all
-the nodes within the open interval `[c,*]` over the corresponding node order.
+of the nodes in the open interval `[c,*]` over the corresponding node order.

 * `d(p) = c`
 * `s(p) = [d(p),*] = { c, d, ... }`